Who Gets To Stay In The House During A Divorce

 Do I lose the house if I move out?

-• Finding themselves having to meet two sets of financial obligations – those to live elsewhere and those of the former matrimonial home
+• having to meet two sets of financial obligations – those to live elsewhere and those of the former matrimonial home

-• There can be an imbalance of accommodation during this interim period that can lead to acrimony
+• facing an imbalance of accommodation during this interim period that can lead to acrimony and difficulty in housing the children when they stay with you

 It is imperative that if you are the one that wishes to continue living in the property and you wish your spouse to leave, that you should consider beforehand what outgoings should be met by them or by you or by both.
 This will help to avoid any conflict or the necessity of having to apply to the Court for interim provision which in itself will lead to additional expenditure and legal costs.